-Due to the increasing diversity and international nature of today’s classrooms, teachers are at the forefront of educating for global competence.
-With the Global Educator Certificate, you can become an important advocate and ambassador in your school and the community.
+Today’s classrooms are diverse and international, with teachers at the forefront of educating for global competence.
+Become an important advocate and ambassador in your school and the community.

 Why Choose Our Program?

-- Only certificate of its kind in Wisconsin.
+- The Global Educator Certificate is the only certificate of its kind in Wisconsin.

 - Minimal additional credits needed.
 Working with your advisor, you can easily fit the required coursework into your current undergraduate degree requirements.